Content on this page was generated by AI and has not been manually reviewed.

 6. What about privacy and data protection in SASE?

 SASE emphasizes data-centric security, centralized logging, and policy controls that help meet privacy and regulatory requirements, with policy-driven data handling and residency options.
-Vpn edge browser free

 7. How long does a typical SASE deployment take?

 Pilot projects can start in weeks, with full-scale migrations typically ranging from 3 to 12 months, depending on organization size and complexity.
+Magic vpn edge: a comprehensive guide to Magic vpn edge features, setup, performance, security, pricing, and tips for 2026

 8. What are common costs when moving to SASE?